The Ultimate Guide to Coba Ruins & Cenotes

 Responsible Travel Tips for Coba Ruins

-You must not wear any creams or perfumes so a quick rinse before entering the cenote is a must.
+You shouldn’t wear any creams or perfumes, so a quick rinse before entering the cenote is a must.

 It’s extremely important to abide by these rules.
-Because if not, and with the growing number of tourists visiting cenotes every year, the cenotes become polluted and dirty.
+If not, and with the growing number of tourists visiting cenotes every year, the cenotes become polluted and dirty.

-As these are deep, underground pools, so to speak, wearing a life-jacket is recommended and is sometimes even required.
+As these are deep, underground pools, wearing a life-jacket is recommended and is sometimes even required.
 While there are ropes hooked to the cenote walls to aid people to stand or rest their feet while swimming, the water is still very deep.
 So please keep this in mind!

 Most people spend between 30-60 minutes at each cenote.
 The first time we went we only visited Multum-Ha and stayed until closing (around 5 pm).